 Communicate with School

 Teens and their families should have an open line of communication with their school to let them know what they are going through.
 In fact, many schools are now equipped to help teens transition back into their normal routine as they complete treatment.

 It is always a good idea for teens in treatment for bulimia nervosa to ease back into their regular class schedule.
 Taking on too many tasks all at once can be very overwhelming as students try to manage their eating habits as well.
 If a patient starts to feel overwhelmed with their class schedule, it may be beneficial to only attend school for a few hours each day before going back to their regular workload.

 Where Can I Find Bulimia Treatment Near Me?

-When parents search online for “bulimia treatment near me” they will likely be inundated with options but we believe that it is important to take plenty of time when choosing the right treatment center for young women.
+When parents search online for “bulimia treatment near me” they will likely be inundated with options but we believe that it is important to take plenty of time when choosing the right treatment center.
 At Clementine, we provide the highest level of care that families can find outside of a hospital in a homelike and welcoming setting.
 To learn more about the bulimia inpatient treatments we offer, contact our team today for more information.